 Temple C: (left) the colonnade; (right) the same with the walls of the town in the foreground

 The temples of Selinunte were all built in Doric style, the first of the three classical orders to be developed in Greece.
 In Temple C the ratio between length and width was higher than in most Greek temples (usually 2:1).
-It had 17 columns on the long sides and six on the fronts, very similar to the Heraion of Olympia which had a 16:6 ratio and to the Temple to Apollo at Corinth (15:6).
+It had 17 columns on the long sides and six on the fronts, very similar to the Heraion of Olympia which had a 16:6 ratio and to the Temple to Apollo in Corinth (15:6).
 Temple C is dated VIth century BC.
 The shafts of the columns were made up of stone drums which were quarried some eight miles from the town.

 The Metope Bassi-rilievi, with which the Duca di Serra di Falco has enriched Palermo. were found in one of the Temples on this Hill; and perhaps it might be in one of these Temples that the Matrons of Selinuntium took refuge, when their Town was stormed, two hundred and forty-two years after its foundation.
 Starke